kishankr7979/react-assignment/README.md

 1. React
 2. NPM
 <br>
-Deployment
-1. Netlify
+Deployment -> Netlify

 ---

 Description :

 Initially N = 5 has been initialiased inorder to display top 5 user from the Dummy Array of Objects.
-This can be modified by changing the value of N from src/components/data.js file.
+This can be modified by changing the value of N from src/components/data.js file.<br>

+To start the project in local machine:-
+1. please clone the repo using `git clone`
+2. to start the development server `npm start`
+3. Change the value of N to render different top users.